ImmoMakelaarVergelijker

 Step 4: enter it on your tax return

 On your annual tax return you declare the mortgage interest deduction.
-In Wallonia and Brussels there is usually a specific line or form for this purpose.
-You will need the following documentation:
+In Wallonia and Brussels there is usually a specific code or form for this purpose.
+The Belgian tax return is filed online via Tax-on-web (accessible through the MyMinfin portal).
+Key codes on the tax form relate to:

 Practical example: how the benefit works